E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 ### 3️⃣ Option 3: Installing Ubuntu 22.04.5 in VirtualBox

 To keep this repository concise, the detailed steps for this option are provided separately.
-You can refer the link below for a step-by-step guide:
+You can refer to the link below for a step-by-step guide:

 **Git Repo Link**: [Installing Ubuntu 22.04.5 in VirtualBox](https://github.com/E0217-ESDCS/ESDCS_EDA_Ubuntu_on_VBox)